Eventual-Inc/Daft/docs-v2/resources/architecture.md

 # Architecture

+!!! failure "todo(docs): Add information about where Daft fits into the ecosystem or architecture of a system"

 ## High Level Overview

 ![Architecture diagram for the Daft library spanning the User API, Planning, Scheduling and Execution layers](../img/architecture.png)